nFerrar/Iter/README.md

 Currently any picking up or putting down disregards item quantity

-Not all input has had lower() and as such capitalisation can ruin everything.

 # To do, in something resembling an order of priority:
 Fix item quantity isues